How to Choose the Right EDI Provider for Your Enterprise

 But the real difference lies in how Cleo delivers its EDI services.
 Cleo offers a strategic blend of managed and self-service options, and customers can deploy their EDI integration tools on-premise, in a private cloud, or as hosted, managed services, whichever strategy your business requires.

 Traditional approaches to managed services for integration can be costly for a “black box” service, where enterprises have little visibility into and control over their B2B data flows.
-Additionally, many services are only partial solutions.
+Additionally, many EDI VAN providers and services only offer partial solutions.
 Most simply cover EDI, whereas Cleo’s ecosystem integration approach solves comprehensive EDI, cloud, application, and data integration patterns.

 You shouldn’t be penalized for expanding your ecosystem.
 Cleo helps support your business growth, while removing EDI integration complexity and accelerating your time to market.
 Cleo’s vast expertise in flexibly delivering EDI for high-volume production environments ensures the B2B processes driving your business ecosystem are in capable hands.